calindragomir/roman-numeral-api/README.md

 # roman-numeral-api

+## Introduction

-A REST API for converting Integer numbers into Roman numerals
+This is a Spring Boot application that offers a REST API for converting a range of Integer numbers into Roman Numerals.

+## Documentation

+More information about the project can be found inside the [docs](docs/README.md) folder.